VinayMattapalli/VinayMattapalli/README.md

 💡 Projects & Contributions
 🔹 RAG Chatbot Vinay – A Retrieval-Augmented Generation (RAG) chatbot project designed for intelligent information retrieval.

-🔹 Analysis of Variable Factors Impacting Flight Prices – Explored and analyzed factors affecting flight prices using advanced data analysis techniques.
+🔹 Analysis of Variable Factors Impacting Flight Prices –Explored and analyzed factors affecting flight prices using advanced data analysis techniques.

 🔹 Simulation of Emergency Evacuation – Developed a simulation to optimize emergency evacuation strategies using ASP.NET.

 🔹 Social Media Impact on Zara – Analyzed social media engagement's impact on Zara's marketing campaigns using Python.

 🔹 IoT Driving Style Assessment – Built a system to assess driving styles based on IoT sensor data.

 🚀 More projects on my GitHub!

 🤝 Looking to Collaborate On